 The rumor of Asterix giving the potion to the Romans reaches the garrisons surrounding the village, and Convolvulus starts the next stage of his plan.
 He has Magnumopus, an enormous legionnaire with a tiny head, ambush Geriatrix and leave his helmet behind.
 The villagers take Geriatrix being beaten up by a tiny soldier (according to the evidence of the helmet) as further evidence that the Romans have the potion.
-Vitalstastix sends Fulliautomatix and Unhygenix to get confirmation, and they see all the Romans in the camp lining up in front of a cauldron.
+Vitalstatistix sends Fulliautomatix and Unhygenix to get confirmation, and they see all the Romans in the camp lining up in front of a cauldron.
 When they see a tiny soldier drink the 'potion' (actually water) and punch out the much larger Magnumopus (who is only pretending to be knocked out), they run back to the village with the news.

 With eyewitness evidence that the Romans have the potion, the village confronts Asterix and Getafix.
 Asterix is outraged at the accusation that he sold the secret of the potion to the Romans.
 Getafix is outraged by the allegation that he told it to Asterix in the first place, as the potion is a secret that can only be passed orally from druid to druid.
 The two of them leave the village, accompanied by Obelix, the only person in the village who still has faith in Asterix (other than Cacofonix, who spends the entire book oblivious to what's going on).

 The three of them confront Convolvulus and say that they despise him and that they're going to leave the area.
-As Convolvulus runs to the legion commander and explains that the rest of the village is defenseless without them, the Gauls steal the Roman's 'potion' and fight their way back to the village.
+As Convolvulus runs to the legion commander and explains that the rest of the village is defenseless without them (no druid, no potion), the Gauls steal the Roman's 'potion' and fight their way back to the village.
 As the Romans gather their full force to attack the village, Getafix demonstrates that the Romans didn't really have the magic potion and makes a batch of the real stuff.
 The potion is completed and distributed at the same time as the Romans finish assembling, and the battle is joined.

 The battle ends with the four Roman armies (as well as the pirates, who were only passing by and were attacked simply because they were there) being defeated.
 With the legions crushed, Asterix confronts Convolvulus... and thanks him for setting up the legions, giving back the vase as payment for selling out the Romans.
 The Roman commander refuses to listen to Convolvulus' protests that the Gauls were lying and orders him put in chains and sent back to Rome to face treason charges—assuming Convolvulus' continued discord-sowing doesn't get himself and the crew drowned.